delfick/delfick_project/README.rst

    * fuzzyAssertRaisesError will now catch BaseExceptions like the pytest assertRaises does.
 Mainly so I can catch asyncio.CancelledError under Python 3.8.
+   * delfick_project is now only compatible with Python versions greater than 3.6

 0.6.0 - 14 October 2019
    * Ensure that as_dict on a dictobj or MergedOptions works if we have objects